Tytherington Rocks F.C.: Bristol and Suburban Association Football League (1932–1998)

 In 1973–74 Rocks gained promotion from Division Five when they finished runners-up to Barton Hill Rangers.
 The highlight of the season was beating Barton Hill 3–2 at home after having a player sent-off early in the first half.
 Tytherington played the next four seasons in Division Four before being relegated back to Division five in 1977–78.
 After a long struggle to get the facilities upgraded a new shower / toilet and storage area was eventually completed and opened for the start of the 1979–80 season.
 This had been a joint effort between the Football Club the Cricket Club and the Parish Council the latter providing the finance for installation of the electricity supply.
 This was the end of candlelight and the old tin bath for which Rocks had become famous throughout the league.

 Most of the enthusiasm for the project stemmed from Ron Holpin on the practical side, Tony Hennessy on the financial side and Dave Kemp from the Cricket Club installed the plumbing.
 This coincided with the formation of a Reserve side that were elected to Division Seven of the Bristol & Suburban League.
 In 1982–83 Rocks first team were promoted to Division Four, they had finished fourth in Division five, but the league restructured their divisions and put Rocks up.

-Jack Parr was appointed manager in 1983–84 and he was to transform the club, leading them to promotion from Division Four to Division One and the Rocks kicked of season 1987–88 in that division.
+Jack Parr was appointed manager in 1983–84 and he was to transform the club, leading them to promotion from Division Four to Division One and the Rocks kicked off season 1987–88 in that division.
 He also took Rocks to the G.F.A.
 Intermediate Cup Semi-final but lost to Fishponds Athletic 5–1.

 Under the management of Ron Holpin and later Mike Lee the Reserves followed with promotion in three consecutive seasons between 1985 and 1987 and reached the final of the G.F.A.
 Primary Cup in 1986–87 but lost 2–0 to Ibstock in extra time.

 In 1987–88 saw the formation of the third team playing in Division Seven of the Bristol Suburban League.
 The team had been Streamside U16s the previous season and in their first season in senior football finished fourth in the division and were promoted to Division Five missing out the Sixth Division.

 This season also seen the club adopt Streamside Junior Football Club and they became known as Tytherington Rocks Juniors.

 In 1987 the new floodlight training area was opened; this was an area to the right of the pavilion that had been covered in brambles and was very uneven ground.
 It was levelled with the hire of a J.C.B. and volunteer labour from the club.
 It was very hard work but has been beneficial to the club throughout the years.
 Three ex-Rocks old boys Ted Oakey, Ted Pitt and Ambrose Johnson officially opened it.